Causal Effect Estimation under Networked Interference without Networked Unconfoundedness Assumption: Introduction

-However, the networked unconfoundedness assumption is often violated in real-world scenarios, significantly limiting the effectiveness of existing methods.
-For example, in the case of flu vaccination, whether a person chooses to get vaccinated may depend on their income level or their family's financial situation.
-However, such socioeconomic factors are often difficult to measure directly due to privacy concerns or data collection limitations.
-In such cases, latent confounders exist, violating the networked unconfoundedness assumption and introducing bias into existing methods.
+However, the networked unconfoundedness assumption is frequently violated in real-world scenarios relying on observational data, thereby significantly limiting the applicability and reliability of existing methods.
+For example, in the case of flu vaccination, an individual’s decision to vaccinate may be influenced by socioeconomic factors such as personal income or household financial status.
+These socioeconomic factors, however, are often difficult to directly measure due to privacy restrictions or data availability constraints.
+The presence of such latent confounders, violating the networked unconfoundedness assumption, biases both main and spillover effect estimation, as well as total effect estimation, thereby fundamentally limiting existing approaches.

-To tackle the above challenge, we aim to develop a method that does not rely on the networked unconfoundedness assumption.
-Specifically, we begin by exploring three types of latent confounders, shown in Figure \ref{fig: causal graph}, which hinder the effect identification: $u^i$ affecting only the individual, $u^n$ affecting only neighbors, and $u^c$ influencing both.
+To address this limitation, we propose a framework that eliminates the need for the networked unconfoundedness assumption.
+Specifically, we begin by exploring three categories of latent confounders, illustrated in Figure \ref{fig: causal graph}, that hinder the effect identification: $u^i$ affecting only the unit, $u^n$ affecting only neighbors, and $u^c$ influencing both.
 Rather than assuming networked unconfoundedness, we investigate the identifiability of latent confounders in the presence of networked interference.
-We found that networked interference provides additional auxiliary information that facilitates the identification of latent confounders.
-Built on the identified latent confounders, we theoretically establish the networked effect identification result and further devise an effect estimator under networked interference.
-Overall, our contribution can be summarized as follows: \begin{itemize} \item We address the problem of networked effect identification and estimation in the presence of latent confounders.
-We categorize three types of latent confounders that hinder identification. \item We explore the identifiability of latent confounders under networked interference, leveraging which, we achieve the networked effect identification. \item We devise an estimator built on the theoretical findings.
+A key insight of our work is that networked interference itself provides auxiliary information that can be exploited to recover latent confounders Building on this recovery, we theoretically establish the networked effect identification result and further devise a practical effect estimator under networked interference.
+Overall, our contribution can be summarized as follows: \begin{itemize} \item We address the problem of networked effect identification and estimation in the presence of latent confounders, and categorize three types of latent confounders that hinder identification. \item We establish the identifiability of latent confounders by leveraging the auxiliary information revealed by networked interference, and prove that networked effects can be identified. \item We devise a networked effect estimator built upon these theoretical findings.
 Extensive experiments validate our theoretical results and demonstrate the effectiveness of the proposed method. \end{itemize}